danaie/ntuafilx/README.md

 You have to make sure that your current directory is `softeng23-14/front-end`.
 First you need to write `npm install` if you didn't already.
 To start the front-end use `npm run dev`.
+To access this you need to write the following: http://localhost:3000/new, which represents the main page.